 A relationship is like a boat hinged on a placid lake.
 The partners on both ends act as peddlers sailing in the water of “egoism”.
 To push the boat forward, the peddlers need backstrokes to move the water in the backward direction.
 This is what gives the boat the desired thrust.

 Egoism has the power to destroy any relation at any moment.
-When you stepped into a relation, you foresaw understanding, mutual respect, and infinite love.
-But of late, it looks shattered owing to your partner’s egoistic behavior.
+When you stepped into relation, you foresaw understanding, mutual respect, and infinite love.
+But of late, it looks shattered owing to your partner’s egoistic behaviour.

 Relationship Goals: Dealing with an egoistic partner

 1. Talk about it

 Rather than keeping misconception as a fodder to grow problems, it’s important to talk about it.
 Let your partner know about how his egoistic behaviour is hampering your relationship.
 He talks about his work and issues but never lends you a patient hearing.
 The moment you realize that this indifferent behaviour is creating a rift- don’t wait, just blow the whistle.

 2. Patience and persistence is the key

 Egoism is like a bad habit, it takes time to change.
 You must rely on that extra bit of patience because those shades of egoism will make their way back, time and again.
 It’s important then to point out to your partner but in a subtle and amicable way.
 This will help him/her take a note of it without getting offended.